 As a senior Rajmahal official admits: “About 1,000 cyclewallahs function on a given day.
 No one manages more than two trips a week.
 If we calculate all the coal ‘illegally’ sold by the koilawallahs in a whole year, it won’t equal two days production at Lalmatiya.”

-Starting outside Lalmatiya, I tracked the cyclewallahs along the route to Godda, 40 km away.
+Starting outside Lalmatiya, I tracked the cyclewallahs along the route to Godda, 40 kilometres away.
 Though the distance is not much, they need an overnight halt.
 A physically intolerable journey at the best of times, it seemed hellish in the wretchedly sultry September weather.
-They moved slowly along miserable roads where they often had to push their back breaking loads up unyielding inclines.
+They moved slowly along miserable roads where they often had to push their back-breaking loads up unyielding inclines.

 The koilawallahs move in lines of up to 20.
 The “fellow travellers” are essential because, if one of them stumbles, he can’t get started without assistance.
 Besides, each needs help when fording long puddles or mounting steep inclines.
 I watched Yadav cross one such stretch aided by his friends.
 He then “parked” his cycle by planting a stout stick under the sacks and went back to help the next man across.

 From a group that has stopped on the edge of Godda for a meal, I learn this is a multi-caste activity.
 Barring Brahmins and Rajputs, almost all castes found in Godda are into “re-cycling” coal.
-Manto Manjhi is a Harijan, travelling alongside Prahlad and Arun Sah who are Banias.
-There are also Yadavs, Koeris, Santhals and a host of others.
+Manto Manjhi is a Dalit, travelling alongside Prahlad and Arun Sah, who are Banias.
+There are also Yadavs, Koeris, Santals and a host of others.
 Economic necessity seems to have broken down a few social barriers to some extent.

 The economics of their own trade is startling and a superficial look can be most misleading.
-When I first ran into Kishen Yadav, he was collecting Rs.105 from a housewife in Godda town.
+When I first ran into Kishen Yadav, he was collecting Rs.
+105 from a woman at her home in Godda town.
 That seemed a handsome enough sum for a one-shot sale.
 It was only after days of working with them that the costs involved in the exercise became clearer.
-The koilawallahs buy up to 250-300 kg of coal for Rs.30 at Lalmatiya.
-Then, they pay Rs.5 each as rangdari (extortion money) to local thugs.
-Next, Rs.10 goes as hafta (regular ‘cut’ or bribe payment) to the police.
-That is, Rs.2 per cycle at five police posts between Lalmatiya and Godda.
-Each spends Rs.15 on food and necessities during the three-day trip.
+The koilawallahs buy up to 250-300 kilos of coal for Rs.
+30 at Lalmatiya.
+Then, they pay Rs.
+5 each as rangdari (extortion money) to local thugs.
+Next, Rs.
+10 goes as hafta (regular ‘cut’ or bribe payment) to the police.
+That is, Rs.
+2 per cycle at five police posts between Lalmatiya and Godda.
+Each spends Rs.
+15 on food and necessities during the three-day trip.

 "Almost Rs.10-15 per trip goes on maintenance of our cycles,” says Arun Sah.
 “The ball-bearings wear out rapidly and we also have to change tubes every three months, sometimes even tyres.”
-Having spent around Rs.75, they get about Rs.100 to Rs.105 for the whole load in Godda (in Patna, it could fetch upwards of Rs.300).
-That leaves them with Rs.30 -- their earnings for three days.
-Since they can do this only twice a week, their weekly earnings will not exceed Rs.60-70, or eight to ten rupees a day.
-They could get as much as Rs.150 or more for their load in far off Rajaun.
+Having spent around Rs.
+75, they get about Rs.
+100 to Rs.
+105 for the whole load in Godda (in Patna, it could fetch upwards of Rs.
+300).
+That leaves them with Rs.
+30 – their earnings for three days.
+Since they can do this only twice a week, their weekly earnings will not exceed Rs.
+60-70, or 8 to 10 rupees a day.
+They could get as much as Rs.
+150 or more for their load in far off Rajaun.
 But that’s a hard trip to make more than once a week.